ustankie/data_base_project/Systemy_Baz_Danych.md

 GRANT EXECUTE ON GetStudiesMeetingAttendance to manager GRANT EXECUTE ON GetCourseModuleAttendanceList to manager GRANT EXECUTE ON GetProductName to manager

+GRANT EXECUTE ON uspAddApprenticeship to manager
+GRANT EXECUTE ON uspAddUser to manager
+GRANT EXECUTE ON uspChangeMeetingDate to manager
+GRANT EXECUTE ON uspAddCourse to manager
+GRANT EXECUTE ON uspAddStudies to manager
+GRANT EXECUTE ON uspAddStudiesMeetings to manager GRANT EXECUTE ON uspAddWebinar to manager
+GRANT EXECUTE ON uspSetCoursePrice to manager
+GRANT EXECUTE ON uspSetMeetingPrice to manager
+GRANT EXECUTE ON uspSetStudiesPrice to manager
+GRANT EXECUTE ON uspSetWebinarPrice to manager
+GRANT EXECUTE ON uspParticipantsLimit to manager
+GRANT EXECUTE ON uspDeleteProduct to manager
 ```

 ### Nauczyciel